Dr Anna Reid

 - Reid A, Koglbauer R. ‘I see what you mean’: Using visual data collection methods to explore leadership curriculum planning.
 Management in Education 2018, 32(1), 19-25.

 - Heslop P, Preston A, Reid A, Kharrufa A. Students’ Perceptions of Learning Processes as Co-Authors of Digital Tabletop Activities.
-In: British Human Computer Interaction Conference.
-2017, Sunderland, UK.
-In Press.
+In: 31st International BCS Human Computer Interaction Conference (HCI 2017).
+2017, Sunderland, UK: BCS.